draftbox-co/gatsby-ghost-balsa-starter/README.md

-# gatsby-starter-try-ghost
+# gatsby-ghost-balsa-starter

 A Gatsby starter for creating blogs from headless Ghost CMS.

 Turn your Ghost blog into a lightning fast static website.
-This Gatsby theme is a front-end replacement of the Ghost Handlebars engine featuring the standard Ghost Casper skin and functionality.
+This Gatsby theme is a front-end replacement of the Ghost Handlebars engine featuring the Balsa skin and functionality.
 All content is sourced from a headless Ghost CMS.

 ## Demo